MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-quickstart-learn-dax-basics.md

 **F.** The referenced column **[SalesAmount]** in the Sales table.
 With this argument, the SUM function knows on which column to aggregate a SUM.

-When trying to understand a DAX formula, it is often helpful to break down each of the elements into a language you think and speak every day.
+When trying to understand a DAX formula, it's often helpful to break down each of the elements into a language you think and speak every day.
 For example, you can read this formula as:

 > *For the measure named Total Sales, calculate (=) the SUM of values in the [SalesAmount ] column in the Sales table.*
 >